 For some routers, there is a WPS PIN instead of a button; you’ll need to tap that option in your Internet settings and then enter the PIN, which is usually found on a sticker on the router.

 WPS is a very handy and practical method of connecting to a WiFi network without a password, it is reliable, and works on almost every Android or Windows device.
-Unfortunately Apple basically refuses to support the WPS standard and Android did away with the option in the Android 9 updates.
+Unfortunately, Apple basically refuses to support the WPS standard and Android did away with the option in the Android 9 updates.
 This basically means that our newer tech won’t have this as an option.

 Router Guest Mode